gofilipa/orals/reading_notes.md

 Felski, Rita. *The Limits of Critique.* 2015.
 PDF.
 - Felski usefully talks about reading as an affective orientation.
 It’s not about the way that we read, but about the way that we position ourselves and our desires around texts.
 She warns that suspicious attitudes toward texts foreclose the possibility for new readings, new thoughts.

-Rockwell, Geoffrey and Stefan Sinclair. *Voyant-Tools*.
-2018.
-Web.
-- Voyant Tools is a web application, developed out of earlier iterations by Stéfan Sinclair (McGill University) and Geoffrey Rockwell (University of Alberta).
-It functions as a one-stop-shop for text analysis, offering an easy to use interface that processes text in seconds, organizing it into a series of interactive  lists, charts, graphs, and networks.
-- facilitates:
-    - *Praxis as an Hermeneutic* -- The tool’s primary interface on the homepage obscures its documentation to prioritize experimentation over discourse.
-The blank text box, accompanied by the mysterious “Reveal” button, prompts exploration, where users are invited to jump in without fully knowing how the tool functions, foregrounding the role that ignorance plays in discovering unforeseen elements about the text.
-    - *Speculation* -- Using text-analysis in this way inspires new readings by bringing to light neglected, miniscule, or concealed aspects about texts.
-The defamiliarization of what we think we know leads us to speculate about other possibilities, and experience more active and playful approaches to inquiry.

 Piper, Andrew. *Enumerations: Data and Literary Study*, 2018.
 Print.
 - This shows how distant and close reading can be used together --- Distant reading provides context, or framework, for close reading; in which number becomes a lens, a frame of the quantitative, to approach closer readings and even inform further model building.
 - Though computation facilitates literary analysis, a number of flawed premises about distance, bigness, or objectivity (which lack a science of generalization), have clouded the ways we approach computation (9).